stevennick/videojs-ad-scheduler/README.md

 ```

 You can also use regular video.js src function to assign media content.
 Once video played, video.js will schedule ad breaks and play ads described in VMAP/VAST documents.

+To make scheduler work, toy still needs external VAST/VMAP parser for information extraction, I recommanded to use [vast-client-js](/dailymotion/vast-client-js) from dailymotion and [vmap-client-js](/stevennick/vmap-client-js) created by me.

 There's also a [working example](example.html) of the plugin you can check out if you're having trouble.